google/autocxx/book/src/cpp_types.md

 ## Construction

 Each constructor appears in Rust as a `new` function.
 But this does not return the object itself
-- it instead returns a [`moveit::New`], which is simply instructions about how to create the object.
+- it instead returns a [`moveit::new::New`](https://docs.rs/moveit/latest/moveit/new/trait.New.html), which is simply instructions about how to create the object.
-To go ahead and actually create it, you then call either `.within_box()` or `.within_unique_ptr()` which will emplace the object into a Rust [`std::boxed::Box`] or a [`cxx::UniquePtr`].
+To go ahead and actually create it, you then call either `.within_box()` or `.within_unique_ptr()` which will emplace the object into a Rust [`std::boxed::Box`](https://doc.rust-lang.org/std/boxed/struct.Box.html) or a [`cxx::UniquePtr`](https://docs.rs/cxx/latest/cxx/struct.UniquePtr.html).
 You can also directly use the `New` object using `moveit`'s macros to create the object on the stack.

 Which should you use?
 For now, use `.within_unique_ptr()`.
-In other places, `autocxx` forces you to use [`cxx::UniquePtr`], so this will give the most consistent overall experience.
+In other places, `autocxx` forces you to use [`cxx::UniquePtr`](https://docs.rs/cxx/latest/cxx/struct.UniquePtr.html), so this will give the most consistent overall experience.
 (This may change in future!)

-There is currently an additional [`make_unique`] function created, but this is deprecated.
+There is currently an additional `make_unique` function created, but this is deprecated.
 Use `.new().within_box()` or `new().within_unique_ptr()` instead.

 Multiple constructors (aka constructor overloading) follows the same [rules as other functions](cpp_functions.html#overloads---and-identifiers-ending-in-digits).